-The attorneys at LSAS Law can help you get out of default.
-The three main ways to get out of a federal student loan default are:
+The lawyers at LSAS Attorneys can help you get out of default.
+The three most common ways to get out of a federal student loan default include:

 - Loan consolidation.
 In many situations, you can cure your default by consolidating your federal student loans, if eligible, and by agreeing to immediately begin an extended repayment plan, which will allow you to cure the default.

 - Loan rehabilitation.
 To rehabilitate your default, you generally must make nine payments within a ten month period, allowing you to cure your default.
 In some situations, such as an administrative wage garnishment, this is the only way to get out of a student loan default.
 Rehabilitation also allows the default notation to be removed from your credit report.